mikauser001/palmy-python/base.md

         super().__init__(self.path, self.token)
 ```
 ### Overwriting methods
-#### Since this is a 1:1 copy you will likely expand the default class functionality.
+#### You will often expand the default class functionality.
 Lets create a function that calculates the averages eps and pe ratio values through .format().
 You have to add them to the MyResponseBaseClient, or whatever your Client's name is.

 ```python